Monday, November 27, 2023

 Well, just this, materialism has no space for the metaphysical, for spiritualism.
 It was spiritual notions that provided the cohesion and belonging, the sense of purpose and the promise of salvation among other things that human societies had always been built around.
 The belief in a realm beyond the physical world where God(s) dwells is ancient, cross cultural and worldwide.
 As the materialist mindset marched on it pushed out any perceived need for this higher plane.
 I call it throwing the baby out with the bathwater syndrome.

 There are many things scientism can't explain and likely never will in a purely physical sense.
 Experience is most often cited.
 What is the scientific formula or mathematical equation for what it's like to taste chocolate, to feel the cool breeze of the ocean air?
 Things like love, courage, honesty, joy, intuition and integrity which are in fact mere words, but mean something so real they can't be denied.
 They cannot be reduced to a formula or equation.
 This suggests that there is something beyond the hard physical world.
-There is a mental realm where our consciousness and our inner life exist separate from the physical world.
+There is a mental realm where our consciousness and our inner life exist in conjunction with our physical beings.
 There seems to be a connectedness that stretches out from every living thing.
 Almost all people have had odd sensations, gut feelings, inexplicable connections and surreal occurrences that have shocked them or left them puzzled.
 The point is, it does not seem out of the realm of possibilities that a universal shared domain exists if you will.

 Therefore, you have a version of reality that allows for both the physical and the mental/spiritual.
 Call it dualism.
 This concept is simple enough to wrap the mind around as there seems to be evidence that both the physical world and a mental/spiritual world do exist.
 Dualism is mind and matter living in harmony.
 Mind, which is information and experience at its root, and matter, which is the domain where existence is physical, both seem quite real.